 - We have a multidisciplinary team that works closely with each child and his or her family.
 Team members include a pulmonary physician, otolaryngologist, respiratory care practitioner, social worker, speech therapist, and case manager.

-- An advanced practice nurse or nurse clinician is assigned to work with the family to manage and coordinate both inpatient and outpatient care.
+- A trach/vent nurse is assigned to work with the family to manage and coordinate both inpatient and outpatient care.

 - All families and caregivers participate in a training program to prepare them to care for their child with a tracheostomy at home.

 - Home care nurses receive ventilator training certification by our respiratory and nursing staff as required by the state of Wisconsin to care for a child on a home ventilator.

 - We work closely with school nurses and educators to facilitate the child's transition back to school.